CALIFORNIA PROMISE PROGRAM

-- Students may not have more than one major declared (unless approved by the Dean of Undergraduate Studies), as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.
+- Students may not have more than one major declared (unless approved by the Four-Year Graduation Pledge Coordinator), as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.

 - Students may not have more than one minor declared (unless approved by the Four-Year Graduation Pledge Coordinator).

 - Students may not have more than two concentrations declared, including any concentration required for their major (unless approved by the Four-Year Graduation Pledge Coordinator).

 - Students must COMPLETE an average of at least 15 units per quarter (45 units per year) to reach the minimum of 180 units required for a Bachelor of Arts degree in four years.

 - Students are required to submit an Education Plan within their first academic quarter to plan and track their degree coursework and requirements.
 Education Plans MUST be approved and signed by either a faculty advisor or professional staff advisor (cannot be a peer advisor) within the student’s major/department.

 - Students must enroll each quarter at the assigned on-line registration time.
 Students enrolling late cannot be assured of getting courses needed.

-- Make ABOVE AVERAGE academic progress by maintaining a 2.7 CSUSB grade point average after each quarter (for students beginning Fall 2015 or later).
-"Impacted" majors may require a higher grade point average.
+- Maintain a 2.0 CSUSB grade point average after each quarter (for students beginning Fall 2017).

 - Meet regularly with their department academic advisor, follow the agreed upon Education Plan each quarter.

 - Take courses at times (day or evening) when they are offered and/or available and in correct sequence.
 Note: Students who change their major or concentration or who take a leave of absence may not necessarily be able to graduate in four years.
 Approval from the Four-Year Graduation Pledge Coordinator is required to change majors and for reinstatement into the Four-Year Graduation Pledge after a leave of absence.
-If approved, a new, advisor-approved, Education Plan demonstrating four-year graduation MUST be submitted to Advising & Academic Services within 30 days after a Change of Major is filed.
+If approved, a new, advisor-approved, Education Plan demonstrating four-year graduation MUST be submitted to Advising & Academic Services.

 - Demonstrate accountability by complying with all administrative and academic policies and procedures.
 Non-compliance will result in cancellation of the pledge agreement.